-Palm Sunday, in particular, brings out the artisan in street vendors, like the gorgeous straw palms from Cordoba pictured above, and in many communities elaborate re-enactments of the crucifiction are staged, as in the photograph to the right.
+Palm Sunday, in particular, brings out the artisan in street vendors, like these gorgeous straw palms, and in many communities elaborate re-enactments of the crucifiction are staged.

 For observant Catholics, before Easter Sunday Lenten dietary rules are in effect, and popular street foods adapt to include more items with cheese, fried fish, fried plantains and hot cakes / pancakes with various toppings replacing carne asada and other meats.

 At this time candies are also a popular street food, especially traditional sweet ones made from coconut, tamarind and various fruits.
 Ice cream, flavored ices, raspados and aguas frescas are also highly popular, along with the delicious fresh fruit and juices that are always available from street food carts in Mazatlan.